 d.
 A higher coverage ensures your eligibility is higher in spite of a sub-limit.

 e.
-Identify a few hospitals in your neighbourhood, to be adequately prepared for emergencies.
+Identify a few hospitals in your neighborhood, to be adequately prepared for emergencies.
 Also, ensure that the hospitals identified are part of the network hospitals list of your insurance provider.

 To ensure you are not in for any nasty surprise at the time of hospitalization or claim, make sure you go over your health insurance policy document carefully to understand the terms and clauses specified.
 If the policy contains sub-limit clauses, evaluate if there are other plan options that contain no such restrictions and at similar price-points.
 Compare health insurance plans for sub-limits before going for your purchase.